ozzie-lam/rebyte-docs/knowledge/quick-start.md

 ## Step 2: Upload Files

-* Click "Upload File" and upload your local file, once uploaded, we will generate a unique document id for your file.
+* Click "Upload File" and upload your local file.

+* Once uploaded, we will generate a unique document id for your file.

 * Click "Insert Document" to upload this file.